EMPTINESS IS NOT NOTHINGNESS. DECONTAMINATE YOUR MIND.

 Now, emptiness, at least in the English term, sounds kind of depressing... it feels like the total lack of something, and to some extent cold and lonely.

 But in Buddhism, this is not the case.
 Emptiness is not exactly the same as nothingness.
 When you look at a flower, for example, you see that the flower is full of everything.
 You see the colors, the forms, stems, the soil, nutrients, the absorption of sunlight, energy, time that is needed for its birth, death and decay, the space for its existence...etc.
 You can practically say that the flower is full of the universe or the cosmos.
 This is applied to everything...and yet why does the Buddha consider it to be empty?
-Well, this is because the flower is composed of nothing other than the on flower elements.
+Well, this is because the flower is composed of nothing other than the non flower elements.
 It is does not exist independently or as a separate being. and it cannot "be" by herself alone.
 The flower has to inter-"be" with the entire cosmos.
 If you remove the non-flower elements from her, she would vanish.
 She cannot "be" she can only "inter-be", which is why she is full of everything and yet empty of a separate being (self).
 Empty by default.
 The "non" aspect of existence is something we often ignore, or fail to see.
 Simply put, is is everything that IS NOT the flower, or "everything else".
 In this way we could say that the flower's existence is by default empty but achieved through the relationship it has with everything else.

 Now replace the flower with you, and you should realize that you are only you because of the non-you elements: mother and a father, food, time and space, etc. If one of the non-you elements were to vanish, you would vanish instantly.
 What the Diamond Sutra teaches us is that the sensual experiences we have here in the 3D world are in fact an illusion.
 Why?
 Because everything here is inter-beings, and therefore the selfness itself is the greatest illusion of it all.
 The flower, me, you, buildings, chairs, cars, people, etc, are all assumed to be independent objects/life interacting with one another, but in reality, sensual or not, we are fundamentally empty.
 We are like emptiness wrapped with different wrapping papers, some looking like a human, some like animals, some like buildings, some like rocks.
 You rip the paper open and you'll find out that all the content was the same.
 Empty.